Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Bubble — Established no-code platform (no AI-first workflow)

-See: Lovable alternatives page for full comparison.
+See: Lovable alternatives page and our 2026 alternatives roundup.

-10. Is "vibe coding" a real term?
+16. Is "vibe coding" a real term?

 Yes.
 It appears in mainstream coverage and educational explainers from major platforms.
 Google Cloud defines it as building software by describing the desired "vibe" and functionality rather than writing syntax.

-Bottom Line & Recommendations
+Our Take & Recommendations

 Choose Lovable if: